burkfers/qmk_userspace_features/maccel/readme.md

 If you set GROWTH_RATE to your previous value of `STEEPNESS` and keep `TAKEOFF` at a high value (eg. `10`), the behavior will be similar to previous versions.

 ## Release history
+- 2024 March 7 - Release of new scaling-down acceleration curve
 - 2024 March 1 - Release of new four-parameter acceleration curve
 - 2024 February 23 - New four-parameter acceleration curve and improved documentation
 - 2024 February 07 - Experimental new DPI correction to achieve consistent acceleration behavior across different user DPI settings.